WHAT'S IN THE CAMERA BAG?

 Filters - Neutral Density

-The 77 mm Schneider 3-stop ND.9 SE graduated filter may be sometimes a little bit too much (I don’t own a 2-stop 0.6), but that is easy to correct.
+The 77 mm Schneider 3-stop ND.9 SE graduated filter may be sometimes a little bit too much, but this is easy to correct.
 Its optics and color reproduction is outstanding and it is always with me if I go out for some landscape shooting ★ ★ ★ ★ ★.

 I have also a set of different COKIN ND and Graduated ND filters.
 They are made out of resin.
 Beside being not very scratch resistant, these filters also do not have the best color reproduction.
 On the positive side, the COKIN system is inexpensive and it is very versatile.
 Because of price, I can recommend it for beginners that like to learn about the use of ND filters without breaking the bank ★ ★.